-Is it truly just a pseudo-problem to consider in virtue of what {Socrates} is identical with itself?
+Is it truly just a pseudo-problem to consider in virtue of what is it the case that {Socrates} is identical with itself?
 If such facts do not hold in virtue of other facts, are we pressured to take them to be fundamental?
-In this section, we turn to identity and distinctness facts that do not involve arbitrary objects.
-We will examine three sources of motivation for taking at least some identity and distinctness facts of this form to be fundamental.
+In this section, we turn our attention to identity and distinctness facts that do not involve arbitrary objects.
+We will examine three sources of motivation for taking at least some identity and distinctness facts to be fundamental.

-One may take the identity or distinctness of objects to serve as a "precondition" of their standing in other kinds of relations to each other.
-The distinctness of The Louvre and The Prado, for example, is a precondition for their being spatially separated from one another.
-Fiocco (forthcoming) articulates an idea in this vicinity, and he maintains that the "individuation of a thing is inexplicable" (although it is not clear that Fiocco himself would conclude from this that identity and distinctness facts are metaphysically fundamental).
+One may take objects being identical or distinct from one another to serve as a "precondition" of their standing in other kinds of relations to one another.
+The distinctness of The Louvre and The Prado, for example, serves as a precondition for their being spatially separated from one another.
+Fiocco (forthcoming) articulates an idea in this vicinity; he maintains that the "individuation of a thing is inexplicable" (although it is not clear that Fiocco himself would conclude from this that identity and distinctness facts are metaphysically fundamental).

-We need to better understand what it is for one fact to be a "precondition" of another to see whether this inclines us to take identity and distinctness facts to be metaphysically ungrounded.
+We need to better understand what it is for one fact to be a "precondition" of another and whether this pressures us to take identity and distinctness facts to be metaphysically ungrounded.
 One option is to characterize preconditions modally: a fact Φ is a precondition of another fact Ψ when Φ is a necessary condition of Ψ .
 On this characterization, Φ may still be metaphysically grounded-and even metaphysically grounded in Ψ .
-The conjunctive fact, 2+2=4 & 3+3=6, is a modal precondition of 2+2=4: It is necessary that the former obtains in order for the latter to obtain.
-Nevertheless, 2+2=4 grounds the conjunctive fact.
-Thus, it cannot be identity and distinctness facts serving as modal preconditions for other facts which establishes that identity and distinctness facts are metaphysically ungrounded.
+On this characterization, the conjunctive fact, 2 + 2 = 4 & 3 + 3 = 6, is a modal precondition of 2 + 2 = 4.
+It is necessary that the former obtains in order for the latter to obtain.
+Nevertheless, 2 + 2 = 4 grounds the conjunctive fact.
+Thus, it cannot be identity and distinctness facts serving as modal preconditions for other facts which establishes that identity and distinctness facts are metaphysically fundamental.

-The lesson may be that we cannot think of preconditions purely modally.
-We can import a notion of ground, essence, or real definition into our characterization of a precondition to see if that will help.
-I will appeal to ground.
-Let's assess whether identity and distinctness facts serve as "grounding preconditions" for other facts-where a fact Φ is a grounding precondition of fact Ψ iff whenever Ψ obtains, Φ partially grounds Ψ .
+Perhaps there is another notion of a precondition in play, i.e., that identity and distinctness facts serve as "grounding preconditions" for other facts-where a fact Φ is a grounding precondition of fact Ψ when Φ partially grounds Ψ .
 Perhaps the fact that objects x and y are distinct serves as a grounding precondition for x and y's standing in other relations.
-For example, the fact that a is distinct from b may be a grounding precondition of the fact that a is more massive than b.

-This is one point at which we may wish to treat identity and distinctness facts separately: Perhaps only distinctness facts serve as grounding preconditions in this way.
-It is odd, for example, to claim that a = a is a grounding precondition of the fact that a is as massive as a, especially since distinct objects can be as massive as each other.
-Nevertheless, I will continue to package identity and distinctness facts together for ease of exposition.

-Even if identity and distinctness facts are grounding preconditions for objects standing in polyadic relations, this does not establish that they are ungrounded.
-Identity and distinctness facts may still be grounded in objects' instantiating certain monadic properties.
+For example, perhaps the fact that a is distinct from b is a grounding precondition of the fact that a is more massive than b.
+And similarly, identity facts are grounding preconditions for objects standing in other relations to themselves.
+For instance, the fact that a = a is a grounding precondition for the fact that a is as massive as a; a = a partially grounds the fact that a is as massive as a.
+Yet, even if identity and distinctness facts are grounding preconditions for objects standing in polyadic relations to objects, this would not establish that identity and distinctness facts are ungrounded.
+Perhaps they are grounded in objects' instantiating certain monadic properties.

 In response, we can broaden the proposal: maybe identity and distinctness facts are grounding preconditions for objects instantiating any properties/standing in any relations whatsoever (other than the identity and distinctness relations themselves).
-Identity and distinctness facts may then be ungrounded: we are running out of facts to potentially ground them!
+If you think that identity and distinctness facts are grounding preconditions in this broader sense, this lends plausibility to the claim that they are ungrounded: we are running out of facts to potentially ground them!